M-Kolacz/basketball-team-selector/docs/templates/ui/high-level-ui-plan-generation.md

-You are a qualified frontend architect whose task is to create a comprehensive user interface architecture based on the Product Requirements Document (PRD), API plan, and planning session notes.
-Your goal is to design a user interface structure that effectively meets product requirements, is compatible with API capabilities, and incorporates insights from the planning session.
+You are a qualified frontend architect whose task is to create a comprehensive user interface architecture based on the Product Requirements Document (PRD), server actions plan, and planning session notes.
+Your goal is to design a user interface structure that effectively meets product requirements, is compatible with server actions capabilities, and incorporates insights from the planning session.

 First, carefully review the following documents:

 Product Requirements Document (PRD): <prd> @prd.md </prd>

-API Plan: <api_plan> @rest-api-plan.md </api_plan>
+Server Actions Plan: <server_actions_plan> @server-actions-plan.md </server_actions_plan>

 Session Notes: <session_notes> # UI Architecture Plan - Basketball Team Selector MVP